Content marketing can’t happen in a silo – well, effective content marketing can’t happen in a silo.

 If you can provide access to an editorial calendar, do that too so that they’re aware of what’s coming up and can plan for how it can be used.

-The Customer Success Team
+Work Closely with Your Customer Success Team

-The customer success team can provide insights into your organization’s current customer base – their pain points, weaknesses, common inquiries and much more.
+The customer success team can provide insights into your organization’s current customer base – their pain points, weaknesses, common inquiries, and much more.
 They have a lot of information that can help content marketers understand who they are writing for and why.
 They can even introduce you to some customers, allowing you to go straight to the source for persona research and to bounce ideas off of.

 Additionally – just like the rest of your marketing team and the sales crew – customer success needs content too.
 Content can be used to answer common questions that customers have about a product or a topic related to an organization’s offering.
 It can also be used as a “Hey, I thought of you when I read this” email to reconnect with customers and start a conversation.